 Nanomaterials are critical for improving product performance and creating new, innovative products that enhance manufacturing.
 For example, an inexpensive nanotechnology process increases the strength of metals such as steel by as much as ten times, making it much more resistant to corrosion.

-In Trending Research Topic, 2015 by Seattle-based start-up named Modumetal.
+Journal of Nanoscience and Nanotechnology 2015 by Seattle-based start-up named Modumetal in PhD research paper help.
 The process uses electroplating to create a multi-layer coating, where each nanolayer is only a few nanometers thick from a different material.
 The final coating greatly increases the life span of the original steel.
 Trending Research Topic making it ideal for oil and gas equipment, bridges, and other major infrastructure.

 Nanomaterials are especially in demand in automotive and aerospace, with top applications being light-weighting vehicles and spacecraft.
 According to NNI, reducing the weight of a commercial jet aircraft by 20 percent can reduce its fuel consumption by as much as 15 percent.
 A preliminary analysis performed for NASA shows the development and use of advanced nanomaterials with twice the strength of conventional composites would reduce the gross weight of a launch vehicle by as much as 63 percent.